My-Solar-Garden/weather_microservice/README.md

 ### Overview

-My-Solar-Garden Weather Microservice is a Sinatra Application meant to function as an weather API for the larger My-Solar-Garden Application.
+My-Solar-Garden Weather Microservice is a Sinatra Application meant to function as an weather API for [My Solar Garden](https://solar-garden-fe.herokuapp.com/),  an application for tracking the soil health of a garden as well as measuring a users' carbon impact.

 Using this application will allow us to send up to date weather information and 7 day weather forecasts for users' gardens based on those gardens' geolocations (Latitude and Longitude).
+We collect this data using the [Open Weather API](https://openweathermap.org/)

 ### Learning Goals